 The Anatomic Pathology Patient Interest Association (APPIA) is a not for profit organization focused on advancing patient safety, quality, standards, and accessibility of care in anatomic pathology.

-The Anatomical Pathology Patient Interest Association was founded and incorporated in 2016, to promote educational and professional interests and patient safety in Anatomical Pathology, We are currently striving to achieve these goals today.
+The Anatomical Pathology Patient Interest Association was founded and incorporated in 2016.
+APPIA is a non-profit, membership organization that exists to promote educational and professional interests and to develop best practices while providing a vehicle for advocacy for those working in the field of anatomical pathology.
+This benefits the public by increasing patient safety, quality and standards of care, accessibility of care, and social responsibility in anatomic pathology.
+We are currently striving to achieve these goals today.

 Board of Directors

 Erico von Bueren (Sakura Finetek USA, Inc.) Erico von Bueren is the Director of Marketing for Sakura Finetek USA, Inc. After his study and Doctorate in Medicine (Milano, Essen, Bochum, Frankfurt, Universities in Italy and Germany) and Masters in Operations Research (Aachen, Germany), Mr. von Bueren started his career in the pharmaceutical industry in medical, product and marketing management in several therapeutic areas (Ferring Pharmaceuticals and Schwarz Pharma/UCB).
 After 10 years, he switched to the in-vitro diagnostic industry concentrating on the fields of flow cytometry and anatomic pathology (Dako/Agilent, Denmark and U.S.A., and Thermo Fisher Scientific, U.S.A.).
 Now at Sakura Finetek USA, his focus in commercial and global product and market development resides in automating and standardizing anatomic pathology through continuous innovation.